-All commercial, industrial, and non-residential development projects are required by District Ordinance, and Federal and State regulation, to undergo a District Industrial Waste review process.
+All commercial, industrial, and non-residential development projects are required by JCSD Ordinance, and Federal and State regulations, to undergo a JCSD Industrial Waste review process.
 This process takes place simultaneously with the plan-check process.

-- The plans are reviewed by the District’s Industrial Waste Division
+- The plans are reviewed by JCSD’s Industrial Waste Division

 Facility Fees and Monthly Charges

-The facility fees and monthly charges are based on the estimated volume of wastewater and the quality of the wastewater discharged using the information supplied to the District by the Developer on the Non-Residential Wastewater Survey form.
-Based on the circumstances below, the District will re-assess the facility fees and monthly charges:
+The facility fees and monthly charges are based on the estimated volume of wastewater and the quality of the wastewater discharged using the information supplied to JCSD by the developer on the Non-Residential Wastewater Questionnaire form.
+Based on the circumstances below, JCSD will re-assess the facility fees and monthly charges:

 - When a commercial or industrial project has multiple units being fed by a domestic water master-meter (or meters) or when a project with a single unit has not fully occupied or utilized the entire building.

 - When there is a change in ownership and/or property use.